learn-co-curriculum/python-p3v3-how-the-web-works/README.md

 ## Learning Goals

-- Describe the components of a web application framework.
+- Define the relationship between a web client and server.
+- Describe Hyper Text Transfer Protocol (HTTP).
 - Describe the structure of a request object.
+- Describe HTTP verbs.
+- Describe the properties of a response object.
+- Define status code categories.

 ---